2018 Capel 200 Trail Bike Rally - Event Information

 Make sure you bring your drivers licence, bike registration papers (Note: “No licence or Rego – No Ride”!) and Motorcycling Australia (MA) licence if you have one.

-And make sure your bike has a full tank of fuel!!
+Make sure your bike is clean & free from soil or organic matter, and has a full tank of fuel!!

 Riding Equipment & Clothing